Espresso-Aficionados/website/recommendations/midrange-machines.md

 - Brew pressure is set correctly from the factory at 9 bars with no group outflow.
 - Stock portafilter is quite deep (it can take 22-25g baskets, which usually require a bottomless portafilter).
 - Two separate pumps for the brew and service boilers, so it can dispense hot water or fill the service boiler and pressurize the brew loop simultaneously.
-- Stock baskets are IMS made, so pretty good.
+- Stock baskets are generally decent quality - not the best, but serviceable.

 **The Not So Good:**
 - The PID's UI is somewhat confusing to set for anything more complex than brew and steam temperatures.
 Keep the user manual, you're gonna need it.
-- The turn-on timer is pretty much useless, and I'd recommend just using a $20 smart plug instead.
+- The turn-on timer is pretty much useless, just using a $20 smart plug instead.
 - The stock drip tray is a terrible design.
 Luckily, Pantechnicon sells a 3D printed replacement part, but it is still baffling that they didn't update this from the original Silvia or Silvia Pro.
 - The pressure gauge reads boiler pressure rather than actual group pressure, so it should be ignored or at least taken with a grain of salt.
 - Steam arm is a traditional type, no no-burn tubing here.
+- The stock shower screen seems to hang onto a lot of coffee grounds, so it's worth spending $20 on the IMS Competition screen solely for ease of cleaning.
+- Make sure all panels are tightened down all the way to keep noise down - if they are not, they will rattle like mad.

 #### Profitec Pro 300 ($1800 US)
-*In Short:* An overall similar machine to the Silvia Pro X, but with a slightly rebalanced feature set.
+*In Short:* An overall similar machine to the Silvia Pro X, but with a slightly rebalanced feature set and slightly better aesthetics.
 Good choice if you want flat profile shots and don't need massive steam power.

 **The Good:**
 - PID controlled brew temperature.
-Only the brew boiler is PID controlled; this is okay, because a pressurestat is perfectly adequate for a service boiler.
+   - Only the brew boiler is PID controlled; this is okay, because a pressurestat is perfectly adequate for a service boiler.
 - 400ml brew boiler and a 750ml steam boiler.
 This should make for slightly better brew temp stability for long ratio shots, but slightly less steaming capability.
 - Much better drip tray than the Silvia Pro X.
 - 2 hole steam tip with no burn steam arm, and it can take any m8.5x0.75 tip.